Dry Flaky Skin in Bulldogs and French Bulldogs

 Topical therapy and Supplements are essential for all Bulldog Dry and Flaky Skin Disease, as well as Bulldog Oily Greasy Flaky Skin

-CONTACT TIME: shampoos & conditioners contact time 10-15 min before rinsing.
+- CONTACT TIME: shampoos & conditioners, contact time is 10–15 minutes before rinsing.

-HYDRATION: Humectants & Emollients 10-15 min minimum contact time to allow proper hydration of the skin.
+- HYDRATION: Humectants & Emollients 10–15 minutes of minimum contact time are needed to allow proper hydration of the skin.

 They are often applied as an after-shampoo conditioner or mixed in them.